d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 To implement SH, we use the `HPOScheduler` base class from the previous Section.
-Since SH can be combined with Bayesian optimization (see Section :ref:`sec_mf_bo`), we allow for a generic searcher object to sample configurations.
+Since SH can be combined with Bayesian optimization (see Section :ref:`sec_mf_bo`), we allow for a generic `HPOSearcher` object to sample configurations.
 Additionally, the user has to input the minimum resource $r_{min}$, the maximum resource $r_{max}$ and $\eta$.